-- Analysis of the current and future challenges - Compilation of directory of experts - Meetings with Principals of the affiliated colleges - Evaluation and observation of changes, relevance and requirements - Feedback from alumni and stakeholders - ☐ Feedback from prospective employers during campus placement activity - ☐ Identification of innovative pedagogy, expertise, training, tools and techniques - ☐ Meeting of the chairpersons of Board of Studies to review the need - Syllabi of Central Universities and other universities of repute are taken intoconsiderationduring revision of the course structure. - About 10 % of the courses underwent a syllabus revision last year.

-1.3.4 What are the value-added courses offered by the university and how does the university ensure that all students have access to them?

-Table no. 1.6 Following are the Value Added programmes
+☐ Analysis of the current and future challenges ☐ Compilation of directory of experts ☐ Meetings with Principals of the affiliated colleg ☐ Evaluation and observation of changes, relevand ☐ Feedback from alumni and stakeholders ☐ Feedback from prospective employers dur activity ☐ Identification of innovative pedagogy, expert techniques ☐ Meeting of the chairpersons of Board of Studies ☐ Syllabi of Central Universities and other university intoconsideration during revision of the course some About 10 % of the courses underwent a syllabut.
+1.3.4 What are the value-added courses offered to how does the university ensure that all stuthem? ing campus placement tise, training, tools and sto review the need resities of repute are taken structure.
+Is revision last year.
+In the structure of the structure of the structure of the structure of the structure. uı Table no. 1.6 Follo owing are t he Value Ad ded programmes Sl.
+No. Name of the Courses No. of seats Year of introduction Duration of the courses 1.
+Human Rights Education 100 2010 Two Years course 2.
+M.A. in Archeology & Museology 52 2011 Two Year Course 3.
+Anti-Human Trafficking 30 2011 One Year Diploma Course 1.3.
 Students of any stream are eligible for admission to these courses.
 Workshops and Seminars organised in these courses are open for students of all streams.

-1.3.5 Has the university introduced any higher order skill development programmes in consonance with the national requirements as outlined by the National Skills Development Corporation and other agencies?

-Following are the Skill Development programmes, which are in consonance with the national requirements outlined by the National Skills Development Corporation, have been introduced in the university:

-- The university in collaboration with TISS under the NUSSD scheme for employment enhancing skills of students enrolled to degree programmes in the colleges. - □ Spoken Tutorial Project running in all the colleges in collaboration with IIT Bombay.
-The Spoken Tutorial (ST) is a project started at IIT Bombay in 2009 with funding from the National Mission on Education through ICT, MHRD Government of India.
+Has the university introduced any higher order skill development programmes in consonance with the national requirements as outlined by the National Skills Development Corporation and other agencies?
+Following are the Skill Development programmes, which are in consonar with the national requirements outlined by the National Skills Development Corporation, have been introduced in the university: Corporation, have been introduced in the university: The university in collaboration with TISS under the NUSSD for employment enhancing skills of students enrolled to programmes in the colleges.
+Spoken Tutorial Project running in all the colleges in collal with IIT Bombay.
+The Spoken Tutorial (ST) is a project started Bombay in 2009 with funding from the National Miss

+Education through ICT, MHRD Government of India.
 It is a

+Self Study Report